 Preschoolers are beginning to understand the world around them more.
 At this age, they might engage in more complex dramatic play, like pretending to be a doctor or a chef.
 They also love to express themselves through art and music.

-School-age children are beginning to think more abstractly.
+School-age kids are beginning to think more abstractly.
 As a result, they might try more complex pretend play, like creating entire worlds with their friends.
-Kids this age might also start to express themselves through writing stories or making films.
+At this age, they might also start to express themselves through writing stories or making films.

 Now that you know what this type of play looks like and why it’s so important, you might wonder how you can encourage your child to engage in creative play.
 Here are some of our expert tips.